SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 After your visit to Grace Cathedral, walk across Huntington Park to the beautiful Fairmont Hotel.
 This SF classic offers a view into the past.

-Step inside and take a seat in the lobby.
-Spend a few minutes here soaking in all the details from floor to ceiling.
+Step inside and take a seat in the lobby to soak in all the details from floor to ceiling.
+Then, head down the hallway to find the plaque dedicated to the drafting of the UN Charter.

 Although it's only two blocks away, the walk between the Fairmont Hotel and the Cable Car Museum takes a little effort.
 The first block is STEEP, so be careful as you go.
 The second block is not as bad, but still slightly hilly.
 Fortunately, the walk is downhill all the way!